BigBahss/vscode-cmantic/README.md

 The `Add Declaration` command generates a declaration for a function in its cooresponding header file, or within its class definition in the case of a member function.

-If the function is a class member function, then the `Add Declaration` code-action will be provided as a `Quick Fix` (blue light-bulb).
-This is because defining a member function that is not declared in the class is an error.
+If the function is a class member function, then the `Add Declaration` code-action will be provided as a `Quick Fix` (blue light-bulb), since defining a member function that is not declared in the class is an error.
+You will also be prompted to pick an access specifier (`public`, `protected`, or `private`) for the member function, and if that access specifier doesn't already exist in the class, it will be created.

 ### **Move Definition**